tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Blue-Writeup.md

 kali@kali:/tmp/x$
 {% endhighlight %}

 From the output of the command, we can see that we have access to 5 different shares.
-The default shares start with the `$` character and are usually not interesting for us as attackers.
-The other two, however, might contain interesting informaiton.
+The names of default shares always end with the `$` character and are usually not interesting for us as attackers.
+The other two, however, might contain interesting information.
 We can check what files they contain using smbclient as demonstrated below.
 However, they do not appear to contain anything useful.

 {% highlight none linenos %}
 kali@kali:/tmp/x$ @@smbclient '\\10.10.10.40\Share' --no-pass@@